Consensys/support-metamask-io/README.md

 The MetaMask Help Center lives at https://www.support.metamask.io.

-This documentation repository is built using [Docusaurus](https://docusaurus.io/).
-The repository with the site code is private, but this repository exists to allow anyone to contribute, correct, or suggest changes.
+The code for the site is private, but this repository exists to allow anyone to contribute, correct, or suggest changes to the content, or the functionality of the site as a whole.
 Changes to this repository will be routinely reviewed and synced with the live site content.

 ## How to contribute

 See something missing?
+Is there an error in an article, a broken link?
+Is something really frustrating about the site?
+We love this feedback!

-Error in our documentation?
-Create an issue [here](https://github.com/Consensys/support-metamask-io/issues).
+To report something, create an issue [here](https://github.com/Consensys/support-metamask-io/issues).

 Alternatively, help us improve our documentation!
 [Fork our repo](https://github.com/Consensys/support-metamask-io/fork), create a pull request, and tag us for review! (for help on this, see below)